Tredecies/git_mode/README.md

 A simple Git terminal mode to use Git faster with your existing terminal of choice.

 # Features:
-* A mode to provide Git shorcuts.
+* A mode to provide Git shortcuts.
 * That's it, it's simple.

 # Install